-Some cat owners are turning to raw diets as an alternative to commercial pet foods, but is a raw diet truly the ideal diet for felines?
+Some cat owners are turning to raw diets as an alternative to commercial pet foods, but is a raw diet truly best for your cat?
 Once you know about the pros and cons of feeding raw meat and other foods, you can make an informed decision about what's best for your pet.

 While conventional cat food is cooked completely, raw cat food is exactly what the name implies.
 It's a mixture of meat, ground bones, organ meats, and other food that is not cooked.
 Once the food is ground and mixed together, it's usually freeze dried or frozen to keep it fresh until it is fed to the cat.